MartinMuzatko/flexproperties/README.md

 # flexproperties
-:construction: Reviving the once pouplar angular material grid property system
+:construction: Reviving the once pouplar angular material grid property framework.

 As demonstrated on their [official website](https://material.angularjs.org/latest/layout/children).
-Since flexbox, this is the greatest grid systems that I have found so far.
-Every other grid system lacks very fundamental usage features.
+Since flexbox, this is the greatest grid framework/library that I have found so far.
+Every other flexbox grid framework lacks very fundamental usage features.

 ## Why forking it?